Health Library Explorer

-Treating Drug Abuse and Addiction
+Treating Substance Use Disorders and Addiction

 Recovery is a lifelong process

 Recovery begins when you get help for your substance use disorder.
 Then, you’ll slowly start to build a new life and lifestyle.
 It may not be easy.
 But with the support of others, you can succeed.
-During recovery, you’ll go through 3 stages.
+During recovery, you’ll go through three stages.
 How long each stage lasts varies with each person.

 Early recovery